 - Ultrasound to estimate spleen size: physical examination is not reliable.

 - CXR and ECG: may be needed to assess cardiopulmonary status.

 - Reduced haemoglobin.

 - Spherocytes, fragmented red cells, nucleated red cells or other abnormal red cells.

 - Increased serum unconjugated bilirubin, increased lactate dehydrogenase (LDH) and reduced or absent haptoglobin.

 - Increased red cell production:

 - Increased reticulocytosis: may also be due to blood loss or a bone marrow response to iron, vitamin B12 or folate deficiencies.

-- Increased red cell MCV (due to reticulocytosis; but there are many other causes, eg vitamin B12 and folate deficiency.
+- Increased red cell MCV (due to reticulocytosis; however, there are many other causes - eg, vitamin B12 and folate deficiency.